se-buw/gendev.lab2/README.md

     `//FIX` preceding it.

--   Synthesize a Just-in-time symbolic controller for the realizable specification in file Spec.spectra and write code to execute it (see [\[E2\]](https://www.youtube.com/watch?v=Zu-EL3fSeIM&list=PLGyeoukah9Nbx1QquUmZGdLulFZIsiRlZ&index=13)) in class de.buw.se.gendev.lab2.SpecSimulatorCmd.
+-   Synthesize a Just-in-time symbolic controller for the realizable specification in file `Spec.spectra` and write code to execute it (see [\[E2\]](https://www.youtube.com/watch?v=Zu-EL3fSeIM&list=PLGyeoukah9Nbx1QquUmZGdLulFZIsiRlZ&index=13)) in class `gendev.lab2.SpecSimulatorCmd`.

 You may use the provided test cases to see your progress.
 All test cases should pass for your submission.
 The test cases are not able to test the